waipingng/Project-X/README.md

 **4.1 Average Rating by Genre**

+Are certain genres more likely to have higher ratings?

     Genres with the Highest Average Ratings:
         Documentary: 9.0 (appeared less frequently but had high average ratings).
         Drama: 8.7 (the most common genre in the Top 250).